TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 PCR Usage
 =========

-In the TCG DRTM architecture there are three PCRs defined for usage, PCR.Details (PCR17), PCR.Authorities (PCR18), and PCR.DLME_Authority (PCR19).
-For a deeper understanding of Detail and Authorities it is recommended to review the TCG DRTM architecture.
+In the TCG DRTM architecture there are three PCRs defined for usage: PCR.Details (PCR17), PCR.Authorities (PCR18), and PCR.DLME_Authority (PCR19).
+For a deeper understanding of Details and Authorities, review the TCG DRTM architecture documentation.

 To determine PCR usage, Linux Secure Launch follows the TrenchBoot Secure Launch Specification of using a measurement policy stored in the Secure Launch